FirebirdSQL/Butler/rfc/4/FBSP.rst

 The purpose of this specification is to define formal rules for exchanging messages between Butler Service and its Client.
 Its goals are:

 #.
 Define the uniform structure of messages passed between the service and its client.
 #.
-Define a uniform method and the minimum scope of integration of separate components (acting as services and clients) into an adaptable and reliable integrated system.
-#.
 Standardize the format of the application interface between otherwise independent components.
 #.
-Provide the resources necessary to implement efficient asynchronous communication between components with both tight and loose bindings in diverse operating environments.
+Provide the resources necessary to implement efficient and reliable synchronous and asynchronous communication between components with both tight and loose bindings in diverse operating environments.

 2. Implementation